moscajs/aedes/README.md

 - [aedes-logging]: Logging module for Aedes, based on Pino
 - [aedes-stats]: Stats for Aedes
+- [aedes-cli]: Run Aedes MQTT Broker from the CLI
 - [aedes-protocol-decoder]: Protocol decoder for Aedes MQTT Broker

 ## Middleware Plugins